luci53/lf_elevatore/README.md

 * Copy and paste `lf_elevatore` folder to `resources/`

 * Add `ensure lf_elevatore` to your `server.cfg` file
-* Use qb setup or esx setup to your framework needs
 * Save and restart your server
 * Now you are ready to go